claceio/docs/content/docs/Configuration/Authentication.md

 summary: "Details about authentication mechanisms for app access, including OAuth based auth"
 ---

-By default, apps are created with the system authentication type.
-The system auth uses `admin` as the username.
+By default, apps are created with the `none` authentication type.
+A `system` auth is available which uses `admin` as the username.
 The password is displayed on the screen during the initial setup of the Clace server config.

-Apps can also be changed to have no authentication, making them publicly accessible.
-To change app to be un-authenticated, add `--auth none` to the app create command.
-After an app is created, the auth type can be changed by running `app update-settings auth none /myapp`.
+To set the auth type, add `--auth system` to the app create command.
+After an app is created, the auth type can be changed by running `app update-settings auth system /myapp`.

 ## Default Authentication Type

-Any app when created uses the default auth type configured for the server. `system` is the default.
+Any app when created uses the default auth type configured for the server. `none` is the default.
 To change this, add

 ```toml {filename="clace.toml"}
 [security]